American Express is a partner of Credible. Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 Some of the benefits of the Platinum Delta SkyMiles® Credit Card from American Express include:

-- A welcome bonus (times three): The limited time welcome bonus offers 30,000 Bonus Miles after spending $1,000 in purchases in your first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months
+- A welcome bonus (times three): The limited time welcome bonus offers 70,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card within your first 3 months

 - Work your way towards luxury travel: Your 10,000 Medallion® Qualification Miles will jumpstart you towards becoming a SkyMiles Medallion Member.
 Once you’ve earned enough points to become a member, you’ll be able to redeem a number of premium travel benefits, such as complimentary first class upgrades, priority boarding, and more.
 Additional Medallion qualification points beyond your welcome bonus are awarded when you fly with Delta